CurranSeam/Robot-Polygonal-Path-Simulation/README.md

 A ROS/Gazebo simulation for a robot traversal of any polygonal path using two geometric parameters. (number of sides of the polygon and the length of the sides).

 # Instructions
+The following steps assume that you already have a catkin workspace, a created package, and the necessary dependencies.

 In robot_polygon_path.launch edit the following line:
 - `<node pkg="<YOUR_PACKAGE>" type="robot_polygon_path" name="robot_polygon_path" output="screen">`
 - replace <YOUR_PACKAGE> with the package that you have built

-This is assuming that you already have a catkin workspace, a created package, and the necessary dependencies.

 How to run simulation:
 - Open an Ubuntu terminal